 Visiting the petrol station more frequently?
 Spark plugs that are filthy or clogged might cause a dramatic decline in fuel economy.
 It is the most generic dirty spark plug symptoms.
 If your spark plugs aren’t working properly, your gas mileage will suffer.

 Bad spark plugs could be to blame if your vehicle has lost its oomph.
 When a spark plug becomes clogged or unclean, it loses its ability to ignite effectively, causing your automobile to run slowly.

 Are you having difficulties starting your car?
 While your initial instinct could be a dead battery or an empty petrol tank, it’s possible that defective spark plugs are to blame.
 You won’t be able to start the combustion process if your spark plugs can’t produce a spark.

+Another spark plug faulty symptom is the misfiring of the engine.
 Faulty spark plugs can cause an engine to hesitate or misfire instead of running smoothly.
 If the combustion process is halted, even for a brief while, your engine’s performance will decrease.

 Your engine will sound smooth and steady when your spark plugs are working properly.
 Your engine will sound harsh when idling if it has a fouled spark plug.
 You may also notice that the vehicle is trembling.

 If your car is exhibiting any of these symptoms, it’s time to visit your trusted technician.
 The majority of problems caused by a defective spark plug are simple to repair.
 Continuing to drive with fouled or dirty spark plugs, on the other hand, might lead to more significant and costly problems.